HariharanAI/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-This ia a Tic Tac Toe done in Python
+This is a Tic Tac Toe done in Python